jallier/DCBot/README.md

   ]
 }

-1. First replace the token field with the token generated when the bot was registered, as in the gif.
+1. First replace the token and client_id field with the token generated when the bot was registered, as in the gif.
 2. Then choose a command char.
 This will be the character you use before any commands.
 3. Then edit your commands.